Nathan Clifford: Compromise of 1877

 Clifford was president of the Electoral Commission convened in 1877 to determine the outcome of the 1876 presidential election.
 Clifford voted for fellow Democrat Samuel Tilden, but Rutherford B. Hayes won by a single vote.

 Clifford believed that the commission erred in nullifying Tilden's apparent victory and never accepted Hayes as the lawful president.
 Still, he signed off on Hayes' order for inauguration.
 In this instance Clifford put the country before his strong party beliefs, and his personal hope of having a Democratic president choose his successor.

 By 1877, Clifford's mental faculties had declined and impaired his ability to be an effective Justice.
 Justice Samuel Miller wrote that Clifford's mental deterioration was "obvious to all of the Court" and "in the work we do, no man ought to be there after 70."
 (Clifford was 74.)
 In 1880, Clifford experienced a stroke that, according to Miller, "rendered him a babbling idiot."
 He did not participate in any cases during that year, but still refused to step down, hoping that a Democratic president would be elected in 1880 and appoint a successor.
 He died on July 25, 1881, his successor on the bench, Horace Gray, instead being appointed by Republican president Chester Arthur.

 Personal life

 As a young lawyer in Newfield, Clifford met his wife, Hannah Ayer.
 They had six children.

 Death and legacy

 Clifford died on July 25, 1881, in Cornish, Maine, and is interred in Evergreen Cemetery in Portland.

 The Nathan Clifford Elementary School in Portland is named for him.
 Clifford's son, William Henry Clifford, was a successful lawyer and an unsuccessful candidate for the Maine State House of Representatives.
 His grandson, also named Nathan Clifford, was also a lawyer and briefly president of the Maine State Senate.

+The World War II Liberty Ship SS Nathan Clifford was named in his honor.